 Wright believed triangles “symbolized structural strength” and often incorporated triangular shapes in his designs.
 Triangles can be spotted throughout the First Unitarian Society of Madison’s Meeting House.
 In addition to triangles forming the main structural shape, Wright also designed benches to cluster around triangular tables.
 These tables could be pushed together to create a larger rectangle to accommodate larger groups.
 No other public buildings by Wright, other than the Pfeiffer Chapel at Florida Southern College in Lakeland, Florida, had such an extensive use of this type of seating.

 Wright designed the Meeting House to showcase the mission of the Society, choosing “unity” as a design theme.
 Symbolically, the purpose of the Meeting House was to create a community gathering space for groups of all shapes, sizes, and functions.
 Wright took typical church elements, like a chapel, parish hall, and classrooms, and combined them all into one space.
-Glass doors between the halls and meeting spaces ensured there were no interruptions in the flow of the space.
+Glass doors between the halls and meeting spaces ensure there are no interruptions in the flow of the space.
 This was especially important for the First Unitarian Society, as their beliefs focus on building an open and inclusive environment.

 Written by Anna Michalski, August 2021.